 - In 2011 The Federal Government has published an overall development concept for the sea, which constitutes the strategy for an integrated German maritime policy ("Entwicklungsplan Meer Strategie für eine integrierte deutsche Meerespolitik"). - In 2017 the Spatial Planning Act has been revised to transpose the EU MSP-Directive into national law.
-The regulations apply to and upgrade spatial planning in coastal waters and in the exclusive economic zone.
+The regulations apply to spatial planning in coastal waters and in the exclusive economic zone.
 The preparation of a maritime spatial plan in the German Exclusive Economic Zone (EEZ) will in future be carried out in agreement with all federal ministries concerned.
-It is clarified that regulations shall not only to protect, but also to improve the environment.
+It is clarified that regulations shall not only protect, but also improve the environment.
 Interactions between land and sea should be considered (§ 17 Abs.1 ROG).
 In addition, public participation and the examination of project alternatives have been strengthened, regulations for spatial planning in the deep subsoil (also marine subsoil) and climate change were established.
-Furthermore, changes made to the law anchor, among other issues, the ecosystem approach in the principles of regional planning (§ 2 (2) no. 6 ROG) in order to clarify that the marine environment is the benchmark for economic uses. - A spatial offshore grid plan for the EEZ of the Baltic Sea has been elaborated by BSH in 2013 and updated in 2017, identifying electricity connections needed for the offshore wind farms, and possibilities of having joint converter platforms for several wind farms (clusters), and cables to be bundled in corridors towards land, including a strategic forward looking approach. - In July 2019 the so-called "Site Development Plan 2019" for Offshore Energy Development in the German Sea Areas in the North and Baltic Sea (Flächenentwicklungsplan, FEP) has been set into force, replacing the Offshore Grid Plans.
-Based on the Offshore Wind Energy Act it e.g. sets out guidelines and principles for offshore wind development, stipulates areas for development and operation of offshore wind turbines, and within the areas identifies sub-areas, detailing selection criteria, expected power to be installed, routes and corridors for grid connections, the timely order of sites to be auctioned to developers, and the years in which offshore wind installations and grid connections are to be commissioned.
-It also makes provisions for pilot installations.
-With regard to neighbouring countries routes and corridors for cross border gid connections are being specified.
+Furthermore, changes made to the law anchor, among other issues, the ecosystem approach in the principles of regional planning (§ 2 (2) no. 6 ROG) in order to clarify that the marine environment is the benchmark for economic uses.

-2 Federal Ministry of the Interior, Building and Community, since March 2018 https://www.bsh.de/EN/TOPICS/Offshore/Sectoral_planning/Site_development_plan/site_deve lopment_plan_node.html
+2 Federal Ministry of the Interior, Building and Community, since March 2018